-(a) (15 points) In what way are the two threads synchronized?
+- (a) (8 points) In what way are the two threads synchronized?
 Give your answer in terms of how the three calculations, A, B, and C, are ordered in time.
-Explain carefully what role each of the three semaphores plays in the synchronization.

-(b) (15 points) Rewrite this program using condition variables.
+Explain what parts are sequential and what parts are in parallel.
+Explain carefully what role each of the three semaphores plays in the synchronization. - (b) (12 points) Rewrite this program using condition variables.